alandtse/tesla/README.md

 This integration provides the following platforms:

 - Binary sensors - such as update available, parking, and charger connection.
-- Sensors - such as Battery level, Inside/Outside temperature, odometer, estimated range, and charging rate.
+- Sensors - such as Battery level, Inside/Outside temperature, odometer, estimated range, charging rate, and vehicle data
 - Device tracker - to track location of your car
 - Locks - Door lock, rear trunk lock, front trunk (frunk) lock and charger door lock.
 Enables you to control Tesla's door, trunks and charger door lock.
 - Climate - HVAC control.
 Allow you to control (turn on/off, set target temperature) your Tesla's HVAC system.
 Also enables preset modes to enable or disable max defrost mode `defrost` or `normal` operation mode. **NOTE:** Set `state` to `heat_cool` or `off` to enable/disable your Tesla's climate system via a scene.
 - Switches - Charger and max range switch allow you to start/stop charging and set max range charging.
 Polling switch allows you to disable polling of vehicles to conserve battery.
 Sentry mode switch enables or disable Sentry mode.
 - Buttons - Horn and Flash lights

+The following sensors provide all available vehicle data as attributes.
+These sensors are disabled by default and need to be enabled in HASS first.
+It is also recommended to exclude these sensors from [recorder](https://www.home-assistant.io/integrations/recorder/).

+- Climate data sensor
+- Charge data sensor
+- Vehicle state data sensor
+- Software update data sensor
+- Speed Limit data sensor
+- Vehicle Config data sensor
+- Drive State data sensor
+- GUI Settings data sensor

 ## Options